Pepper-Wine Beef Tenderloin Dinner Menu

 Pepper-Wine Beef Tenderloin Dinner is a traditional beef dinner that is so elegant to serve.
 This is a very special beef roast that is sure to please your family and friends.
 In fact, this tenderloin roast is fantastic as it is so tender that you can cut it with your fork.
 You can serve it with or without the Wine Sauce.

-in living room
+Appetizers served before dinner in living room or kitchen.

-Second Course – Soup:
+2nd Course – Soup: